Yayla (resort): Contemporary yayla culture

-In the second half of the 20th century, after Western lifestyle (which was highly capitalism-oriented after 1950s, creditably) was promoted by generally the American-headquartered companies (culturally such as Disney, Hollywood, and in varying areas such as McDonald's, Coca-Cola, Nike etc.) as “modern lifestyle”, the yayla practice is not as popular as it once used to be.
-Since the contemporary popular culture diverted people to prefer beach tourism over yaylas via mostly televised advertisements on the contemporary technology (such as air conditioning, highways to the touristic areas etc.) which arguably softens hotter summers.
-However, the Turkish people of tribal background (such as Yörüks, Manavs, Varsaks, Turcomans, and other Anatolian Oghuz Turkic tribes), who make up a significant portion of Turkish population, are more prone to preserve the traditional Turkic lifestyle and still spend their summer in the rarely-populated cooler highlands or yaylas, instead of hot beaches.
-Because of its continuing and still growing summer fame as attractive settlements among both rural and urban populations and also among generations born and raised in the urban culture, despite the successful promotion of relatively newly-introduced Western lifestyle, the yaylas became bigger and urbanized over years, creating a new urban identity for some of popular yaylas converting from their previous rural identities (e.g. Akçatekir, Uzungöl).
+In the second half of the 20th century, the yayla practice has not been popular as it once was.
+Some people have chosen beach tourism, perhaps persuaded by televised advertisements of contemporary technology (such as air conditioning, highways to the tourist areas, etc.), which arguably softens hotter summers.
+However, the Turkish people of tribal background (such as Yörüks, Manavs, Varsaks, Turcomans, and other Anatolian Oghuz Turkic tribes), who make up a significant portion of the Turkish population, are more prone to preserve the traditional Turkic lifestyle and still spend their summer in the sparsely populated cooler highlands or yaylas, instead of hot beaches.
+Because of its continuing and still growing summer fame as attractive settlements among both rural and urban populations and also among generations born and raised in the urban culture, the yaylas became bigger and urbanized over years, creating a new urban identity for some of popular yaylas converting from their previous rural identities (e.g. Akçatekir, Uzungöl).